|

 How to choose the right barn builders

 Although you certainly could build a stud framed wall between your posts, there are better ways of making your building air tight.
 This is where a timber framed structure really shines.
 As you can see in the pictures the typical wall is constructed by using 2x6 girts that are placed horizontally on the outside of the posts.
-Then board and batten are nailed verticaly on these girts.
+Then board and batten are nailed vertically on these girts.
 This method of construction allows more possibilities when insulating.
-There are several options, 3 that I recommend.

 1. After your board and batten is installed and before you put up your interior wall coverings, have the cavities between the girts filled with a spray foam insulation.
 Then you can cover with your choice of wall coverings.
 This will allow you to show off the beautiful timbers instead of hiding them.